hmrc/income-tax-mtd-changelog/README.md

 - Amend a Self-Employment Period Summary
 - Create and Amend Self-Employment Annual Submission

-Changed `taxYear` from a query param to a path param for the following endpoints:
+Changed `taxYear` from a query parameter to a path parameter for the following endpoints:
 - Retrieve a Self-Employment Period Summary
 - Amend a Self-Employment Period Summary
 - List Self-Employment Period Summaries